 Format – The formatting of papers for Education Thinking is based on the lines set by the 7th edition (2020) of the APA publication manual.
 Please only use the pre-formatted “Education Thinking’s Templates”, which comprise a “Main Text Template” and a “Title Page Template“: download the templates to your hard drive, then open them and save them under new names as MS Word documents where to insert your manuscript.
 Keep the original templates for your ease of reference.

 Anonymity of authors – Any details that could lead to identify the author(s) have to be removed from the abstract, keywords, main text (from the introduction to the references) and annexes.
-This also includes the links to repositories where non-anonymised supplementary materials (e.g. videos, data sets) intended for readers are deposited.
+This also includes the possible links to repositories where non-anonymised supplementary materials (e.g. videos, data sets) intended for readers may have been deposited.
 Such links also have to be removed from the submitted manuscript and will be reinserted in the final draft.
 The Main Text Template indicates how to keep authors’ anonymity in the in-text and end-list references.

 - Title of paper

 - Declaration of interests

 - Funding information

 - Authors’ notes

 - Abstract (Additional abstracts in languages other than English are accepted)